cube3power/atsd/rule-engine/derived.md

 #### Received Time

-To store derived commands with exactly the same time as the incoming command, set the millisecond field `ms:` to the [`timestamp`](placeholders.md#time-placeholders) placeholder.
-The `timestamp` placeholder represents the timestamp of the command that caused the window status event.
+To store derived commands with exactly the same time as the incoming command, set the millisecond field `ms:` to the [`timestamp`](window.md##time-fields) field.
+The `timestamp` field represents the timestamp of the command that caused the window status event.

 ```ls
 series e:${entity} m:disk_free=${100 - value} ${commandTags} ms:${timestamp}
 ```

-> If 'Check On Exit' option is enabled for time-based window, some of the events will be caused by exiting commands and the `timestamp` placeholder will return the time of the oldest command, rounded to seconds.
+> If 'Check On Exit' option is enabled for time-based window, some of the events will be caused by exiting commands and the `timestamp` field will return the time of the oldest command, rounded to seconds.

 To round the input time to seconds, use the seconds field `s:` and the [`floor`](functions.md#mathematical-functions) function: